AshleyEliseClark/Portfolio/README.md

 # Ashley E. Clark – Professional Portfolio
-This repository contains professional references, letters of recommendation, and project descriptions from 2 most recent roles.
+This repository contains and project descriptions from 2 most recent roles and letters of recommendation from colleagues & supervisors,